-Michael John Burlingham is pleased to announced that e-book and audiobook editions of "The Last Tiffany" will be published by New Street Communications.
+Michael John Burlingham is pleased to announced that e-book and audiobook editions of "The Last Tiffany" will be published by New Street Communications in 2015.
 Mr. Burlingham lives in New York City.

 PAST PERFECT, 2009